CaseyMOwen/MSDSCapstone/WeeklyStatusReport.md

 		- Disdvantages
 			- Uncertain if I will get the data I want
 			- Will want to brainstorm novel angles to take that haven't already been done
+- Fails of the week
+	- Did not settle on a specific idea yet
+- Successes of the week
+	- Came up with several ideas and compiled a lot of datasets
+- Difficulties of the week
+	- Coming up with a project idea that is the correct technical difficulty, related to my work experience, and answers an interesting question
+- Goals for next week:
+	- Meet with professor and settle on a specific idea